 And still, Scott managed to write in his diary, straight through to the end.
 He resisted nature and its cruel effects for as long as humanly possible.

 He also resisted giving up traditional roles along the way, punishing crew members for insubordination and making them hew to their given responsibilities.
-It's as if the British Navy as it existed in the Mediterranean and Caribbean also had to function in the Antarctic.
+It’s as if the British Navy from the Mediterranean and Caribbean also had to function in the Antarctic.

 In reality, the differing conditions required a different way of thinking.